 - SLEEP TRAINING!!
 (See next point)

 We had 4 kids in 5 years… from our experience, I recommend starting to get your baby on a feeding & sleep schedule or routine your baby sooner than later.
 I have a guide that outlines our method for starting an eating and sleeping routine from the very beginning!!
 It works for almost everyone who starts with their newborn.

 You can have your baby on a predictable daily schedule & sleeping through the night by about 12-15 weeks old (if you start right away.)

 My short & simple guide addresses daily routines, feeding schedules, how to know if baby is tired or hungry, and what to do when it’s not working!

 All 4 of our kids with various personalities slept through the night (10-12 hours) by 12-16 weeks old!
 So I wrote a short ebook about our method.
 You can grab it here.

 5. Stay away from the forums

-You will want to Google everything.
+You will want to search everything online.
 The first several links will be forums on pregnancy sites that haven’t been updated since 2011.
 Please resist the urge to read them.

 Also please note, this is a prime example of the pot calling the kettle black… Because I have read all the forums!!! 🙂